outscale/osc-cli/readme.md

 ### Installing from package

-You can get the .whl file from releases and install it through:
+You can get the package from [pypi](https://pypi.org/project/osc-sdk/):
 ```
-pip3 install osc_sdk-1.2-py3-none-any.whl
+pip3 install osc-sdk
 ```

 ### Installing from sources